RanjithReddavena/jdbc-user-management/README.md

 ```

 ---

-## 🔹 WHAT I LEARNED FROM THIS

-Write this (VERY IMPORTANT):

-> Through this project, I learned:
+> Through this, I learned:
 >
 > * How Java connects to MySQL using JDBC
 > * How backend applications are structured
 > * How CRUD operations work internally
 > * Why frameworks like Spring Boot are needed

-fter this, we move **confidently to DAY 29 → SPRING BOOT** 🚀